BCDA-APS/bluesky_training/docs/source/instrument/guide.md

-    mpl/          <-- Configure MatPlotLib for pltting in a console or Jupyter notebook plans/        <-- your custom measurement actions (_bluesky plans_) utils/        <-- (utilities) other Python code that does not fit above
+    mpl/          <-- Configure MatPlotLib for pltting in a console or Jupyter notebook plans/        <-- your custom measurement actions (_bluesky plans_) utils/        <-- (utilities) other Python code that does not fit above iconfig.yml   <-- instrument configuration settings for you to customize
 ```

 Each directory has a `__init__.py` file (which _can_ be empty).
 The very